 Mic Gain – This controls the gain of the microphone allowing you to turn it down if you have a loud voice or up if you are more quietly spoken.

 Built-in SWR Meter – Although not as accurate as a standalone meter it’s still very handy to have one built in.

-NB / ANL Switch – Some radios have Automatic Noise Limited or Noise Blanker circuitry to reduce unwanted noise.
+NB / ANL Switch – Some radios have Automatic Noise Limiter or Noise Blanker circuitry to reduce unwanted noise.
 ANL helps reduce any noise that might be present because of your vehicle electronics.